andresdanielmtz/TC2008B/ev1/API.md

 }
 ```
 To use these methods, you can call them using `StartCoroutine(GetSimulationState())` or `StartCoroutine(UpdateRobotState(1, new Vector2Int(5, 5), new Vector2Int(0, 1)))` from another method in your Unity script.

-Remember to handle the JSON responses appropriately in your Unity client to update the game state and visualizations based on the received data.